jocamar/Godot-Post-Process-Outlines/README.md

 __Note:__ You can also use the 2D version of the shader in a 3D game by rendering your 3D scene into a Viewport and applying the shader in the ViewportContainer.
 You will not get the depth based outlines but you will be able to get outlines around transparent objects, which the 3D shader and the `PPOutlinesCamera` do not do.

-Below is an example of the different types of outlines, first just the depth outlines, then the color outlines and finally both combined (I would like to have normal based outlines too, but unfortunately Godot does not give you access to a normals buffer).
+Below is an example of the different types of outlines, first just the depth outlines, then the color outlines and finally both combined (I would like to have normal based outlines too, but unfortunately Godot does not give you access to a normals buffer as of yet).

 ![Depth outlines](https://github.com/jocamar/Godot-Post-Process-Outlines/blob/main/addons/jm_pp_outlines/graphics/depth_only.png?raw=true)